 Network Security Services (NSS) is a set of libraries designed to support cross-platform development of communications applications that support TLS, S/MIME, and other Internet security standards.
-For a general overview of NSS and the standards it supports, see mozilla_projects_nss_overview.
+For a general overview of NSS and the standards it supports, see Overview of NSS.

 Windows and Unix use different naming conventions for static and dynamic libraries: